cro audit and qualitative vs quantitative research and landing page header

 A genuine optimization process is well worth the time and investment, but I understand you may not be able to take it on yourself.

 If your team is looking for an elevated version of a DIY CRO audit, The Good is here to help.
-We focus on optimizing website experiences for brands of all sizes (SMB to enterprise), and our Conversion Growth Assessment™ could be the perfect fit for your brand.
+We focus on optimizing website experiences and the Digital Experience Optimization Audit™ could be the perfect fit for your brand.

 Jon MacDonald smiling at the camera for The Good